Updated May 2014.

 Advertising space is available--click here for more details.

-- Served as a panelist for the Children’s and Young Adult Book Bloggers Award in 2008 (the Science Fiction and Fantasy genre) and 2009 (the Young Adult fiction genre)
+- Served as a panelist for the Children’s and Young Adult Book Bloggers Award in 2008 (the Science Fiction and Fantasy genre), 2009 (the Young Adult fiction genre), and a judge in 2013 (the YA Science Fiction and Fantasy genre)

 - Book Expo America attendee (2011, 2012, 2013)